Girl in the Woods

-Girl in the Woods is a 1958 drama film directed by Tom Gries.
+Girl in the Woods is a 1958 American drama film directed by Tom Gries.
 It stars Forrest Tucker and Margaret Hayes.

 Plot

 Steve and Bell Cory arrive in timber country, where Bell is eager to begin a new life, tired of moving from place to place and weary of Steve's gambling habit.
 A lumber baron, Whitlock, has recently laid claim to land belonging to another man, who begins poaching logs from him.

 Whitlock's foreman, Big Jim, offers a job to Steve, who must fend off romantic advances from Jim's young and restless daughter, Sonda.
 In a snit over Steve's rejection, Sonda helps point out the whereabout of the man Whitlock's after, who is then shot, with Steve being blamed.
 Bell is furious with Steve's behavior until finally realizing that none of it has been his fault.